FID-007 for Head and Neck Cancer

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you are on immunosuppressive therapy, you must stop it at least 14 days before enrolling, except for a low dose of prednisone (10mg or less).

-Is FID-007 generally safe for humans?
+Is there any evidence suggesting that FID-007 is likely to be safe for humans?

 Jacob Thomas, MD